 About Euro-SWAMOS

-Euro-SWAMOS aims to introduce PhD students and young scholars to terminology, concepts, analytical techniques, and illustrative cases relevant to the analysis of defence and security policies.
+Euro-SWAMOS aimed to introduce PhD students and young scholars to terminology, concepts, analytical techniques, and illustrative cases relevant to the analysis of defence and security policies.

-It is organised by the Hertie Centre for International Security and supported by the European Initiative for Security Studies (EISS).
-Euro-SWAMOS is funded by the Weise-Stiftung, a private German foundation.
+It was organised by the Hertie Centre for International Security and supported by the European Initiative for Security Studies (EISS).
+Euro-SWAMOS was funded by the Weise-Stiftung, a private German foundation.

-The ambition of Euro-SWAMOS is to contribute to promoting academic excellence in Europe and to nurture the development of a new generation of scholars that engage on international security issues with their counterparts across the globe.
+The ambition of Euro-SWAMOS was to contribute to promoting academic excellence in Europe and to nurture the development of a new generation of scholars who engage on international security issues with their counterparts across the globe.

-Euro-SWAMOS shares the same ambition, goals and approach as the Summer Workshop on the Analysis of Military Operations and Strategy (SWAMOS) organised by the Saltzman Institute at Columbia University.
+Euro-SWAMOS shared the same ambition, goals and approach as the Summer Workshop on the Analysis of Military Operations and Strategy (SWAMOS) organised by the Saltzman Institute at Columbia University.

 Topics covered